johnalper/project-apex/README.md

 - Headless CMS: Powered by Sanity, simulating content fragmentation and structured schemas.
 - Headless Storefront: Built on Shopify Hydrogen for dynamic rendering and routing.
 - Mock Commerce Layer: Leverages live Mock.shop data to simulate catalog inventory without requiring authentication setup.
+- Data Fetching Layer: Integrates the Sanity data pipeline into Hydrogen's loaders to stitch the CMS content into the storefront.

 ### Local Development & Installation